-The buzz words in hydrating skincare these days are hyaluronic acid and amalian® Skincare make the best of this and many other amazing active ingredients to bring you their anti-aging cosmetics.
+The buzzwords in hydrating skincare these days are hyaluronic acid and amalian® Skincare makes the best of this and many other amazing active ingredients to bring you their anti-aging cosmetics.

-“The amalian® Skincare range is highly effective, composed of natural ingredients and contains deep acting hyaluronic acid. amalian® Skincare has unique characteristics based on a novel formula with an innovative complex of lecithin and hyaluronic acid.
-The phosphor-lipids of the lecithin serve as a gliding aid to carry the hyaluronic acid to deeper skin layers, where the biological activity of hyaluronic acid can take effect: high moisture binding capacity, stimulation of endogenous collagen, binding of harmful free radicals and stimulation of wound healing. amalian® Skincare products are characterised by rapid and deep penetration into the skin.
-The products do not contain such ingredients as silicone oils (“Dimethicone”) or paraffin oils and therefore they are not hindered by an oily layer, which prevent deep effectiveness.
-After only a few days’ use, the skin feels smoother, younger and more elastic.
+“The amalian® Skincare range is highly effective, composed of natural ingredients, and contains deep-acting hyaluronic acid. amalian® Skincare has unique characteristics based on a novel formula with an innovative complex of lecithin and hyaluronic acid.
+The phosphor-lipids of the lecithin serve as a gliding aid to carry the hyaluronic acid to deeper skin layers, where the biological activity of hyaluronic acid can take effect: high moisture binding capacity, stimulation of endogenous collagen, binding of harmful free radicals, and stimulation of wound healing. amalian® Skincare products are characterised by rapid and deep penetration into the skin.
+The products do not contain such ingredients as silicone oils (“Dimethicone”) or paraffin oils and therefore they are not hindered by an oily layer, which prevents deep effectiveness.
+After only a few days’ use, the skin feels smoother, younger, and more elastic.
 Fine lines and wrinkles disappear and deep folds are visibly reduced.”

 That’s a whole lot of science I know – and what you really want to know is will this brand make me look young and beautiful!

 So here’s what I’ve found so far.
-I’ve been trialling two products, the amalian® Beautifying Cleansing Milk and amalian® Energizing Tonic Water, for the last ten days.
+I’ve been trialing two products, the amalian® Beautifying Cleansing Milk and amalian® Energizing Tonic Water, for the last ten days.